-- 9.3.5 Print a copy of this worksheet by first double clicking on "Run" icon and then selecting "Export Worksheet Data". - 9.3.6 Click on "Window" tab and then, click on "Tile" to return to the screen with three windows. - 9.3.7 Place standards in standard vials in the standard rack in order of decreasing concentration in positions 1 to 7 (std 7 is 0.00 mg/L).
+- 9.3.5 Print a copy of this worksheet by first double clicking on "Run" icon and then selecting "Export Worksheet Data". - 9.3.6 Click on "Window" tab and then, click on "Tile" to return to the screen with three windows. - 9.3.7 Place standards in standard vials in the standard rack in order of decreasing concentration in positions 1 to 7 (STD 7 is 0.00 mg/L).
 Place the check standard vial in position 16 (S16) of the standard rack.
-Pour samples and quality control samples into 13 x 100 mm test tubes and place them in the sample racks according to the worksheet prepared in 9.2.4. - 9.3.8 Pump deionized water through all reagent lines for 15 20 minutes and check for leaks and smooth flow.
+Pour samples and quality control samples into 13 x 100 mm test tubes and place them in the sample racks according to the worksheet prepared in 9.2.4.

+9.3.8 Pump deionized water through all reagent lines for 15 - 20 minutes and check for leaks and smooth flow.
 Switch to reagents and continue pumping for about 10 minutes.
 Click on "Preview" tab to monitor the baseline.

 - 9.3.9 Once a stable baseline is achieved, click on "Stop" tab to stop monitoring the baseline.
 Click on "Start" tab to begin the analysis. - 9.3.10 If the calibration passes, instrument will continue to analyze the samples.
 If it fails, take appropriate corrective actions and recalibrate before proceeding to analyze samples. - 9.3.11 Manual dilution using the digested blank will be performed to reanalyze samples with concentrations exceeding the calibrated range. - 9.2.12 After the run is complete, remove the reagent lines and place them in DI water and rinse for about 15 minutes.
-If necessary, rinse the system with the NaOH EDTA rinse solution (6.1.5) for about 5 minutes followed by DI water for 10 15 minutes.
+If necessary, rinse the system with the NaOH EDTA rinse solution (reagent 6.1.5) for about 5 minutes followed by DI water for 10 15 minutes.
 Pump the tubes dry, release the pump tubing, and turn off the pump.

 - 10.1 All the calculations are performed by the Omnion 3.0 software system.
 It uses a calibration graph of peak area versus concentration orthophosphate concentrations in the samples.
-All standards are analyzed in duplicate and all data points are used for the calibration curve.
-Samples with orthophosphate concentrations greater than 0.5 ppm are manually diluted and reanalyzed. - 10.2 Calculate the percentage spike recovery of the laboratory fortified samples as follows:
+All standards are analyzed in duplicate, and these points are used to generate the calibration curve.
+A duplicate peak may be excluded from the calibration if it is determined to be faulty (i.e. corrupted, damaged, misshapen) Samples with orthophosphate concentrations greater than 0.5 ppm are manually diluted and reanalyzed. - 10.2 Calculate the percentage spike recovery of the laboratory fortified samples as follows:

-% SR = $$\frac{\text{(spiked sample conc. - sample conc.), ppm}}{\text{amount of spike added to sample, ppm}} \times 100$$
+% SR = $$\frac{\text{(spiked sample conc.- sample conc.), ppm}}{\text{amount of spike added to sample, ppm}} \times 100$$